 - To cook in the oven, preheat to the lowest setting (175-200 degrees).
 Place the eggplant on silpat or parchment lined baking sheets and cook for 2-3 hours or until eggplant is crispy.

-- 7 Allow bacon to cool for 30 minutes to crisp up a bit.
+- Allow eggplant to cool for 30 minutes to crisp up a bit.

 - Spread the veganaise on 2 slices of bread.